June 12, 2019 | In a deeply unequal America, many of our deepest pockets are keen to find out.

-Veteran labor journalist and Institute for Policy Studies associate fellow Sam Pizzigati edits Too Much, a weekly newsletter on excess and inequality.
-He also contributes a weekly column to OtherWords, the Institute’s national non-profit editorial service.
+Veteran labor journalist and Institute for Policy Studies associate fellow Sam Pizzigati edits Too Much, a newsletter on excess and inequality.
+He also writes columns for OtherWords, the Institute’s national non-profit editorial service.
 His latest book is The Rich Don’t Always Win.
 Pizzigati lives in Kensington, Maryland.